katereverie/JavaScript/libraries/jQuery/about.md

   $(document).ready(function() {});
   ```

-  The code you put inside the function will run as soon as your browser has loaded your page.
+  The code you put inside the function will run as soon as your browser has loaded your page.</br>
   This is crucial because without `document ready function`, your code may run before your HTML is rendered, which could cause bugs.
 3. All jQuery functions start with a `$` (referred to as a dollar sign operator or as bling).
 Try this: